Tamara Wilhite is a technical writer, industrial engineer, mother of two, and published sci-fi and horror author.

-Antenna spec sheets provide the technical specifications most users are going to need in order to successfully use the antenna.
+Antenna spec sheets provide the technical specifications most users will need to use the antenna successfully.
 Let’s review how to read an antenna spec sheet.

 The title of the specification sheet should make it clear which antenna you’re dealing with.
 Who made the antenna?
 What model is it?
 What is the revision letter, if any?